-For the most part the Wheeler Lake area is rather considered to have only been mapped once compared to the Russell Slemon Basin.
+For the most part, the Wheeler Lake area is rather considered to have only been mapped once compared to the Russell Slemon Basin.
 Other statements had stated that claims were never located in the Wheeler Lake Area, and no physical evidence of prospecting was notice during Ridden Lake Gold Mines 1989 field work This was rather the evidence that showed that the Wheeler Lake Area was neglected during the staking rush.
-Explorations by Ridden Lake Gold Mines had taken place in 1988, which also confirmed the presence of a sulphidic iron formation that was within the turbidites.
+Explorations conducted by Ridden Lake Gold Mines had taken place in 1988, which also confirmed the presence of a sulphidic iron formation that was within the turbidites.
 This resulted in claim staking that was now being undertaken by the Ridden Lake Gold Mines, Ltd. in 1988, and was officially evaluated by 1989.
 Much of this evaluation procedure had given the company a better understanding of the much surrounding geology.

 Much of the geology of the Wheeler Lake Domain is rather known as a northwesterly trending 15km by 6km inlier of Archean metamorphosed sediments.
 Prior to mapping in 1949, it was also stated by Mr. Yardly who classified the Wheeler Lake Sediments as the Yellowknife Group, which was associated with the presents of iron rich rocks.
 These iron rich rocks were rather determined as rusty to weathering knotted quartz-mica schist, and hornfels.
 It soon became evident that this geological area was the northern extension of the Proterozoic West Bay Fault, For the most part this was classified as a fault that had separated the inlier into two adjoining segments.
 The first of these segments was determined as a larger west-northwesterly trending arcuate belt between Germain, and Wheeler Lakes that contains beds of Iron formation.
 In addition to this, there is also a smaller south-southwesterly trending arcuate belt at the southwest end of Wheeler Lake, which lacks in iron formation.